In Anything You Want, author Derek Sivers talks about entrepreneurship, happiness, and life philosophy.

 What Makes You Happy?

-One of the keys of getting all three of them right, says Derek Sivers, is to understand what makes you happy, what you’re passionate about and what makes you unique.
+One of the keys to getting all three of them right, says Derek Sivers, is to understand what makes you happy, what you’re passionate about, and what makes you unique.

-Once you know that, you will have a huge advantage in finding and doing what really stimulate.
-It’s going to make your highs higher and it’s going to help you and guide though the tough times.
+Once you know that, you will have a huge advantage in finding and doing what really stimulates you.
+It’s going to make your highs higher and it’s going to help you and guide you through the tough times.